Bachelor of Science in Canine Studies

 Objectives

-The Bergin University's Bachelor of Science in Canine Studies (Cynology) program understands an imperative need for professionals who are abel to increase the theoretical and practical knowledge base that recognizes the dog's supporting role in human society.
-To this end, the bachelor's program prepares students:1.
-To advance the field of Cynology from one based on limited technical and theoretical knowledge and skills to a field based firmly upon research and willingness and capability to make the most of the true potential of the human-canine partnership;
+1. To advance the field of Cynology from one based on limited technical, theoretical and scientific knowledge and skills to a field based firmly upon research and willingness and capability to make the most of the true potential of the human-canine partnership;

 2. To provide students with the theoretical basis and practical knowledge to examine and contribute to the expansion of human-canine partnerships;